aditya8242/maKneeTrack/README.md

 Aditya Chavan

-* **Note: The code has two branches, Vanilla and main.
-(Vanilla contains project without use of Maven)
+* Note: The code has two branches, main and Maven. (main contains project without use of Maven)